Maatify/data-repository/docs/README.full.md

 You are now fully wired into MySQL, MongoDB, and Redis through the unified repository layer.

-This is the correct & official quick-start flow of `maatify/data-repository`.
+This is the correct and official quick-start flow of `maatify/data-repository`.

 ---